-Why is there a need for visa reform?
+Why is there a need for Immigration Reform?

 Australia’s visa business model and underpinning technology systems are almost 30 years old and have increasing limitations.

 The Department is committed to creating a system that is better suited to manage the rapidly growing number of visa and citizenship services for lower-risk clients.
 Staff will then be able to continue to focus on more complex, higher-risk matters, using their expertise and judgement on the applications that most warrant our attention.

 What are the improvements and what will they achieve?

 The Government will introduce reforms to modernise Australia’s visa technologies to provide a seamless, automated experience for most travellers, and link them to value added services.

 Our goal is a streamlined experience for the vast majority of visa and citizenship applicants, better automated end-to-end processing and increased use of self-service, which aligns to the whole-of-government digital agenda.
 The Department will retain sovereign functions, including policy functions, visa decision making and security checks.